-Delivered and set up in The Blue Room at Buckingham Palace
+delivered and set up by David in Buckingham Palace and Windsor Castle

 The Duke of York Prince Andrew & Miss Sarah Ferguson

 In February 1986 David had the honour of making The Royal Engagement Cake for The Duke of York Prince Andrew and Miss Sarah Ferguson.
 David free hand painted a portrait of the Royal Couple in food colour onto the Royal Icing coated cake surface.
 The rich fruit cake was decorated with Royal Icing free-hand piping finished with a Royal Icing rose.
 David was requested to deliver the Royal Engagement Cake to Buckingham Palace where it was presented to the Royal Couple.
 Shortly after the celebrations David received a letter from The Master of The Household at Buckingham Palace who expressed The Duke and his fiancé’s delight with the cake.